1st1/async_pep/pep-async.rst

 * proposal to add async/await to C++ [11]_;

-* And many other less popular languages.
+* and many other less popular languages.

-This is a huge benefit, as some users already have experience with async/await, and because it makes working with many languages in one project easier (Python with ECMAScript 7 / Dart).
+This is a huge benefit, as some users already have experience with async/await, and because it makes working with many languages in one project easier (Python with ECMAScript 7 for instance).

 Why "__aiter__" is async